Carsten Schmidt

 Board of Directors

 Christine Capito Burch served for over twenty years as the Executive Director of the National Association of Public Hospitals.
 Prior to that she was a professional staff member in the U.S. Senate for the late Senator Edward Kennedy.
-She and her husband Michael love to travel and enjoy concerts in London, Rome, Paris – and of course Staunton!
+She and her late husband Michael loved to travel and enjoy concerts in London, Rome, Paris – and of course Staunton!

 Diane Fechtel